Between 1998 and 2018, Keith Raniere ran the NXIVM sex cult as his own personal flytrap for vulnerable young women.

 In one class, members were taught how to take advantage of a significant other’s sudden death.
 Another class allegedly focused on Dracula.

-When women left the group, they were labeled as “suppressives” and “socialists” and “enemies of the company.”
+Loyalty was considered paramount for all members, but especially for the women.
+Whenever women left the group, they were labeled as “suppressives” and “socialists” and “enemies of the company.”

 A Cult Exposed: NXIVM On Trial

 It all came crashing down after former member and whistleblower Frank Parlato published a series of articles about the cult in 2017.
-After The New York Times and other publications began investigating the situation, members quickly began dropping out one by one.
+After the New York Times and other publications began investigating the situation, members quickly began dropping out one by one.

 Raniere felt authorities closing in, leading to his escape to Mexico.